Sue Grey (lawyer): Political career

+2020 general election

-During the 2020 New Zealand general election campaign Billy Te Kahika's New Zealand Public Party merged with Jami-Lee Ross's Advance New Zealand party.
-Grey claimed that in April 2020 she had been approached by Te Kahika, who wanted to "take over" the Outdoors Party and use it to enter Parliament in September; Grey would remain as deputy leader, the board and candidates would be fired, and the party would rebrand as "Billy's People's Party".
-In July, Grey and Outdoors Party co-leader Alan Simmons met Te Kahika and Ross in Auckland, but turned down their offer.
+Throughout 2020, including during the general election, Grey and her party were staunch opponents of the Government's response to the COVID-19 pandemic (see COVID-19 views above) and become part of a loose, fractious "freedom" movement which often staged protests across the country.
+Grey claimed that in April 2020 she had been approached by prominent conspiracy theorist Billy Te Kahika, who wanted to "take over" the Outdoors Party, leaving Grey as deputy leader but firing the board and candidates and rebranding as what Grey called "Billy's People's Party".
+Instead, Te Kahika founded the New Zealand Public Party in June and merged it with Jami-Lee Ross's Advance New Zealand party in July.
+Grey and Outdoors Party co-leader Alan Simmons met Te Kahika and Ross in Auckland that month, but turned down another offer to cooperate.
 As a result of their refusal, Grey claimed that she and Simmons were the subject of a "nasty social media and email campaign" by supporters of Te Kahika, who in turn claimed "the worst and the filthiest behaviour has actually come from Outdoors Party supporters towards us."

-In the 2020 Nelson election Grey received 679 votes and was placed sixth; Smith received 16,851 votes and lost to Labour's Rachel Boyack.
-Nationally, the Outdoors Party won 3,256 party votes in the election, slightly over twice its 2017 result, representing 0.1% of the total vote.
+As a Nelson electorate candidate in 2020 Grey received 679 votes, finishing 6th.
+Labour's Rachel Boyack won, unseating incumbent National MP Nick Smith.
+Grey had said that it was "time for a change" after Smith's two decades as Nelson's MP.
+Nationally, the Outdoors Party won 3,256 party votes, slightly over twice its 2017 result and around 0.1% of the total.

+2022 and 2023 elections

-Grey contested the 2022 Tauranga by-election for what was now the NZ Outdoors & Freedom Party.
+Grey contested the 2022 Tauranga by-election for the renamed NZ Outdoors & Freedom Party.
 She moved to Tauranga for the election.
-During the campaign, Grey attempted to join the three main candidates onstage at a debate at the University of Waikato. but was prevented by security.
-She was also instructed to stop live-streaming the closed event, which she disputed until she was asked to leave.
-A supporter of Grey's said he would burn his New Zealand flag when he got home.
-In the final result Grey came fourth, with 1030 of 20,784 votes (4.7%), losing to Sam Uffindell.
+During the campaign Grey attempted to join the three main candidates onstage at a debate at the University of Waikato, but was prevented by security.
+She attempted to live-stream the closed event until she was asked to leave.
+A supporter of Grey's said he would burn his New Zealand flag.
+With 1030 of 20,784 votes (4.7%) Grey came fourth, losing to Sam Uffindell.

+In May 2023 Sue Grey's party joined the Freedoms NZ umbrella party and she became a co-leader alongside Brian Tamaki.
+She was counted as a "list only candidate" (ranked #2) for Freedoms NZ, which received 0.33% of the party vote, and finished seventh in the West Coast-Tasman as the Outdoors & Freedom Party candidate.